Everybody will love this delicious Crock Pot Beef Stew with tender meat and vegetables. The ultimate comfort food that will warm you to the bone.

 - ¼ teaspoon dried thyme - Optional

-- Start by trimming about 1 ½ to 2 pounds of boneless chuck roast or use stew meat if you are lazy.
-Give it a light dusting of flour and place in hot oil over medium-high heat in the large nonstick pan.
-Brown for about 7-8 minutes.
+- Use pre-cut stew beef or trim about 1 ½ to 2 pounds of boneless chuck roast or sirloin tip into 1-inch cubes.
+Give it a light dusting of flour and place in hot oil over medium-high heat in the large skillet—brown for about 7-8 minutes.
 Move the meat to the crock pot but keep any liquid in the pan.

 - When the onion is ready, add 1 cup of beef broth to the pan and scrape any brown bits from the bottom of the pan.

-- Add all ingredients except the peas in the crock pot, stir well.
+- Add all ingredients except the peas to the crock pot, and stir well.
 Cook on low for 8 hours or high for 4 hours.
 Add the frozen peas for the last hour of cooking.
 Cook longer if needed for tender meat and vegetables.

 - Images are for a double batch.

 - This makes about 2 quarts as written and will fit a 3-quart crock pot.
-I recommend a double recipe and then use a 6 quart or bigger crock pot.
+I recommend a double recipe and use a 6-quart or bigger crock pot.
 How to cut the recipe in half is covered in the post.

-- I prefer to cut and trim a chuck roast for this, but store beef stew meat will work fine.
+- I prefer to cut and trim a chuck roast or sirloin tip for this, but beef stew meat will work fine.